 Making Your Property Stand-Out: A great place to start with this is taking photos of and registering your property, business or otherwise with Screen Nova Scotia.
-Presently we have approximately 1,000 images in our locations library, and that number is growing every day.
+Presently we have over 1,000 images in our locations library, and that number is growing every day.
 These photos are made available to locations scouts, producers, and directors around the world.
 Here’s how the process typically works:

-- Producer sends Screen Nova Scotia a script or project details.
+- The producer sends Screen Nova Scotia a script or project details.

 - Screen Nova Scotia’s locations manager does a breakdown of locations, outlining specific types of locations needed in the script.

 - The locations library is explored to determine what properties best represent the needs of the producer and director – fitting the overall character of the project – at which time suitable locations are selected for the digital image package.
 If these locations are not available in the library, local locations scouts are hired to find them.

 - Location images are forwarded to the producer and director for consideration, at which time they may decide to visit Nova Scotia and check out your property for potential filming.

 Registering Your Property: To register your property with Screen Nova Scotia, simply click the button on the bottom of this page!
 When taking photos, be sure to include and consider the unique qualities of your location that will make it stand out.
 Try to capture your location details as thoroughly as possible.
 Hint: with photos, try to duplicate the experience of someone arriving at your house for the first time and doing a tour.